The Best AR15 Upgrades

 If there’s anyone that knows the AR-15 platform, it’s the US military.
 As a special offer for our readers, you can get the Official US Army Manual for AR-15/M4/M16 right now – for free.
 Click here to snag a copy.

-6 thoughts on “The Best AR15 Upgrades
+6 THOUGHTS ON "The Best AR15 Upgrades"

 1. Hello, I’ll first start by saying I live in New Jersey.
 (Saying it as I cough).
 So I bought a TROY m4 “other” firearms, last year.
 It sat for about 8 months before I even bought bullets and went to the range.
 I have been told many different things about my gun.
 First I was told my barrel is to short and I needed to have a fake suppressor pinwelded to make up the extra length.
 Then I was told that wasn’t true as long as my length from the end of buffer tube to the end of the threads on the barrel was at least 26 inches.
 As it stands now in at almost 27 inches.